Not Accepting Guests

 Countries I’ve Visited

-Austria, Belgium, Bosnia and Herzegovina, Colombia, Czech Republic, Denmark, England, France, Germany, Greece, Hungary, India, Ireland, Israel, Italy, Luxembourg, Netherlands, Palestine, Russian Federation, Scotland, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, United Kingdom, United States, Vatican City State, Venezuela, Wales
+Austria, Belgium, Bosnia and Herzegovina, Canada, Colombia, Czech Republic, Denmark, England, France, Germany, Greece, Hungary, India, Ireland, Israel, Italy, Luxembourg, Netherlands, Palestine, Russian Federation, Scotland, Serbia, Slovakia, Slovenia, Spain, Sweden, Switzerland, United Kingdom, United States, Vatican City State, Venezuela, Wales